 Are there any alternatives to an external cardioversion?

-Medication can be used to treat some symptoms of atrial fibrillation and reduce the risk of having a stroke but medication may not be as effective as an external cardioversion.
+Medication can be used to treat some symptoms of atrial fibrillation and reduce the risk of having a stroke but medication may not be as effective as an external cardioversion in relieving your symptoms.

 What does the procedure involve?

-The healthcare team will place large sticky pads on your front and back, which will be connected to a defibrillator machine.
+The healthcare team will place sticky pads on your chest or arms so they can monitor your heart during the procedure.
+They will also place large sticky pads on your front and back, which will be connected to a defibrillator machine.